finbourne/lusid-configuration-sdk-python-preview/sdk/docs/ConfigurationSetsApi.md

 reveal = True # bool | Whether to reveal the secrets (optional)

     try:
-        # [EARLY ACCESS] GetSystemConfigurationSets: Get the specified system configuration sets, including all their associated metadata.
+        # GetSystemConfigurationSets: Get the specified system configuration sets, including all their associated metadata.
 By default secrets will not be revealed  All users have access to this endpoint
         api_response = api_instance.get_system_configuration_sets(code, reveal=reveal)
         pprint(api_response)
     except ApiException as e: